nawabahmadreshi/documentation/pages/features/search.md

 {% endprerequisite %}

 In order for Branch to surface the most relevant in-app content to its users, it needs to understand what content you as a developer would like to surface to your users.
 You need to create an object that represents your content, signaling to Branch what that content is about.
-And then all you do is call a method on the SDK to add it to the index.
+Then, all you do, is call a method on the SDK to add it to the index.
 Doing these two steps will allow your users to discover personalized relevant content via an external search interface powered by Branch.

 Our most basic recommendation is, whenever any user interacts with a piece of content within your app, you should add that piece of content to the Branch hosted on-device index.
-You can view more guidelines on when to index content in <TODO: Insert ref to section>
+You can view more guidelines on when to index content in the sections below.

 ## Index your content with Branch